Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Results and discussions

 In this analysis, the femtoscopic parameters of pions from $200$~GeV Au+Au collisions are generally consistent with those obtained from EPOS3 in Ref.~\cite{kincses20253DEPOS3} within approximately $2\sigma$, with the notable exception of the $R_{\mathrm{side}}$ radius, which exhibits a systematic reduction.
-For $R_{\mathrm{side}}$, EPOS4 predicts systematically smaller values, with deviations corresponding to $N_{\sigma} = 2.5$--$5.8$, where $N_{\sigma} = {\Delta}/{\sigma_{\mathrm{combined}}}$ and $\Delta$ is the difference between the EPOS4 and EPOS3 results, while $\sigma_{\mathrm{combined}} = \sqrt{\sigma_{\mathrm{EPOS4}}^{2} + \sigma_{\mathrm{EPOS3}}^{2}}$ denotes the quadrature sum of their uncertainties.
-Due to this similarity to EPOS3, and the detailed data comparisions of EPOS3 to data of Ref.~\cite{Abdulameer2024RHIC} in Ref.~\cite{kincses20253DEPOS3}, it can be stated that EPOS4 is also compatible with the data.
+For $R_{\mathrm{side}}$, EPOS4 predicts systematically smaller values, with deviations corresponding to ${N_{\sigma} = 2.5-5.8}$, where $N_{\sigma} = {\Delta}/{\sigma_{\mathrm{combined}}}$ and $\Delta$ is the difference between the EPOS4 and EPOS3 results, while ${\sigma_{\mathrm{combined}} = \sqrt{\sigma_{\mathrm{EPOS4}}^{2} + \sigma_{\mathrm{EPOS3}}^{2}}}$ denotes the quadrature sum of their uncertainties.
+The $N_{\sigma}$ deviations between EPOS4 and EPOS3 for each Lévy parameter, evaluated in different $m_{T}$ bins, are listed in Table~\ref{tab:Nsigma}.
+Due to this similarity to EPOS3, and the detailed data comparison of EPOS3 to data of the one-dimensional measurement~\cite{Abdulameer2024RHIC} in Ref.~\cite{kincses20253DEPOS3}, it can be stated that EPOS4 is also compatible with the data.
+However, it will be important to compare our predictions with three-dimensional measurements, once these are performed.